 United Nations Authority Conflict management Constitutions and Government Foreign Policy and diplomacy Global governance History Institutions and organisations International law International order International organisations Nationalism Peacekeeping and Peacebuilding Constitutions, Institutions and Governments Foreign Policy and Diplomacy Political thought and ideologies Institutions and organisations Law and International law International organisations

 Doctoral candidate in International Relations at the University of Oxford (ESRC scholar), English-qualified lawyer with four years’ professional experience in top international law firm in London and Brussels.

-My current DPhil research focuses on the League of Nations, and the emergence and practice of its secretariat as an independent actor in international relations.
-Drawing on original archival research in several sites worldwide (including the League of Nations archives in Geneva, the British National Archives in London, and the UN archives in New York), I am working on interpreting the different meanings of 'internationalism' in the diplomatic, legal, and political practice of the League.
+My DPhil research focuses on the League of Nations, and the emergence and practice of its secretariat as an independent actor in international relations.
+Drawing on original archival research in sites worldwide (the League of Nations archives in Geneva, the British National Archives in London, the UN archives in New York, and the Deutsche Kongress-Zentrale archives at Stanford), I am working on interpreting the different meanings of 'internationalism' in the diplomatic, legal, and political practice of the League.
 More broadly, I am interested on the history of internationalism, international law, and diplomatic practice as constitutive elements of international society; more broadly still, on the relationship between history and International Relations, and international law and politics.

 Economic and Social Research Council 2+2 scholarship, University of Oxford (2015-2019)

 Full ESRC scholarship, covering tuition and maintenance fees, for both MPhil and DPhil.

 Department of Politics and International Relations, Oxford (2015, 2016, 2017, 2018)